apike/allenpike.com/_posts/2025-04-30-post-chat-llm-ui.md

 and open the file.

-This isn’t yet built into the workflows we’re using today, but it now possible, and could be a really humane way of working with AI.
+This isn’t yet built into the workflows we’re using today, but it’s now possible, and should be a really useful way of working with AI.

 ## Do the Obvious Thing